 What you need to bring to lessons

 Your instrument, and your enthusiasm for learning of course!
 Beyond that, I do recommend having a good old-fashioned paper notebook in front of you.
-You also should have some means of recording sound/video from the lesson–you’ll get a lot more out of your lessons this way.
-Many find that their smart phone works well, in person and online as well.
+You also should have some means of recording sound/video from the lesson–you’ll get a lot more out of your lessons this way and I highly recommend it.
+Many find that their smartphones work well, in person and online as well.
 A number of software plugins are available for recording Skype calls, and a list of them can be found here.
 For Mac users of Skype, I recommend Call Recorder for Skype.

 Learning materials provided

-Written materials: because traditional music is best learned by ear, I don’t teach from written materials.
-That said, because many folks find that written music can be a valuable memory aid once a tune is learned, I can provide them when requested.
+Written materials: because traditional music is best learned by ear, I don’t teach from written music.
+That said, because many folks find that written music can be a valuable memory aid once a tune is learned, I can provide tune transcriptions when requested.
 If I have a particular piece already transcribed, there is no cost.
 However, if you would like me to transcribe a tune for you, the charge is $15 to cover the time I spend working on it.

-For info on my current rates, please contact me.
-Discount rates are available for enrollment in lesson series.
+My current rates are below.
 To book a lesson or series of lessons Get in touch with me (you can use this website’s contact page), let me know what you’d like to do, and we’ll get you set up with lessons.
 I’ll send you a bill via email, and you can pay me via a secure link using a credit/debit card or via PayPal.
 If you prefer to make other payment arrangements, please let me know at the time you book your lessons and we’ll work something out.**

 Please feel free to contact me with any questions you might have before you book any lessons.
 Life is short, and there’s a lot of music to be made, so if you’d like to learn to play old-time fiddle, there’s no time like the present!